Israel says the latest remains returned from Gaza by Hamas are not of hostages

 “We handed the bodies over to stop the claims of Israel," the statement said.
 Health officials in Gaza have struggled to identify bodies without access to DNA kits.

-Families and supporters rallied once again on Saturday night in Tel Aviv to call for the return of all hostages.
+Families and supporters rallied once again on Saturday night to call for the return of all hostages.
+While Yael Adar, mother of the late Tamir Adar, asserted to a rally in Tel Aviv that “the Hamas scum are mocking us,” Moran Harari, friend of the late Carmel Gat, urged Israel to have restraint during a rally in Jerusalem.

+“This cursed war has taken so many lives of dear people on both sides of the fence.
+This time, we must not fall into it again,” Harari said.

 Ceasefire under strain